peterchang77/dl_tutorial/README.md

 ![AWS Jupyter server](./screenshots/aws-jupyter01.png)

-To connect to this Jupyter server, open a web-browser (e.g. Google Chrome), replace the `0.0.0.0` in the provided address with your own public IP address and enter the entire stringinto the address bar.
+To connect to this Jupyter server, open a web-browser (e.g. Google Chrome), replace the `0.0.0.0` in the provided address with your own public IP address and enter the entire string into the address bar.
 In the above screenshots, the public IP address is `34.215.158.68` therefore the address is:

 ![AWS Jupyter server](./screenshots/aws-jupyter02.png)